jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 computations.

 ## 4.4.17 MRCISD_prog
 Specify the program for performing MRCISD calculation.
 By default, `MRCISD_prog=OpenMolcas`.
-You MUST also specify a contraction type, please read [4.4.20 CtrType](#4420-ctrtype) carefully.
+You MUST also specify a contraction type, please read [CtrType](#4421-ctrtype) carefully.
 Currently, `automr` supports the interfaces of three MRCISD variants:

-(1) uncontracted MRCISD
+(1) uncontracted MRCISD (uc-MRCISD)
 (2) internally contracted MRCISD (ic-MRCISD)
 (3) fully internally contracted MRCISD (FIC-MRCISD)

 where the computational cost and accuracy is (1)>(2)>(3).
 The ic- and FIC-MRCISD are both approximations of uncontracted MRCISD.
-If the Davidson size-consistency correction energy is added, then the method should be denoted as MRCISD+Q. It is recommended to use ic-MRCISD+Q or FIC-MRCISD+Q in practical calculations since the uncontracted MRCISD is often too expensive.
+If the Davidson size-consistency correction energy is added, then the method should be denoted as MRCISD+Q. It is recommended to use ic-MRCISD+Q or FIC-MRCISD+Q in practical calculations since the uncontracted MRCISD is usually too expensive.

 `automr` is able to call OpenMolcas/Molpro/ORCA/Gaussian/GAMESS/PSI4/Dalton programs to perform MRCISD.
-Currently all core orbitals are not frozen.
-MRCISD based on the DMRG reference is not supported currently.
+Currently all core orbitals are not frozen. `automr` is also able to call PySCF+Block2 to perform the DMRG-FIC-MRCISD calculation.

 If `MRCISD_prog=OpenMolcas`, only variants (1) and (2) are supported.
 The Davidson correction can be provided for both methods.